 Types of Wagers Allowed

 HB 1015 allows licensed sports betting operators to accept wagers on professional and college sports, but not on eSports or amateur competitions involving minors.
 In-play betting is also permitted, which means you’ll be able to place short-term wagers on sporting events as they happen in real time.

 Two of the more controversial issues to emerge in states considering sports betting legalization is whether or not to impose integrity fees and the use of official data provided by the leagues.
 Indiana has opted not to impose such requirements in favor of letting the free market shape the industry.

 Overall, the new Indiana sports betting law is a win for gamblers and the industry alike.
 The inclusion of mobile sports wagering and a reasonable 9.5% tax rate both make it possible for licensed operators to effectively compete against illegal offshore operators.

 At the same time, mobile betting provides a convenient alternative for residents and will effectively channel players away from unregulated offshore sites to licensed betting apps headquartered in Indiana.

 Past Efforts to Legalize IN Sports Betting

+The 2019 law was not the state’s first attempt.
 In 2018, state lawmakers introduced a bill seeking to legalize sports betting if the federal prohibition on sports betting is ever lifted.
 At the time the bill was introduced, New Jersey was in the middle of a Supreme Court battle fighting to repeal the Professional and Amateur Sports Protection Act (PASPA).

 PASPA is the federal law that until 2018 prohibited all states except Nevada from legalizing single-game sports betting (read more here).
 In recent years, New Jersey’s governor and citizens alike have expressed an interest in legalizing sports betting.
 This led to Governor Chris Christie initiating what would become a years-long legal battle to have PASPA ruled unconstitutional.